paulc4/mvc-exceptions/blog.md

 In the demo application I show how to create a support-ready error page with a stack-trace hidden in the HTML source (as a comment).
 Turns out you cannot currently do this with Thymeleaf (next release they tell me) so I have used JSP instead for just that page.
-There is some additional configuration in the demo code to allow JSP and Thymeleaf to work side by side (Spring Boot cannot set this up automatically - see Javadoc in <code>ExtraThymeleadConfiguration</code> for details).
+There is some additional configuration in the demo code to allow JSP and Thymeleaf to work side by side (Spring Boot cannot set this up automatically - it needs application specific information.
+See Javadoc in <code>ExtraThymeleadConfiguration</code> for details).